Atticus Bradua: Ancestry and Family

-Atticus Bradua born to a wealthy family of consular rank.
-He was the second son of the Greek Senator and Sophist Herodes Atticus and the Roman Aspasia Annia Regilla, a very influential woman.

-The paternal grandparents of Atticus Bradua were the Senator Tiberius Claudius Atticus Herodes and the wealthy heiress Vibullia Alcia Agrippina, while his maternal grandparents were the consul Appius Annius Trebonius Gallus and Atilia Caucidia Tertulla.
-His paternal uncle was Tiberius Claudius Atticus Herodianus, while his paternal aunt was Claudia Tisamenis.
-The maternal uncle of Atticus Bradua was Appius Annius Atilius Bradua who served as an ordinary consul in 160.

-Through his maternal grandfather, Atticus Bradua was a relative to the Empress Faustina the Elder, wife of Antoninus Pius.
-Faustina the Elder was the mother of Empress Faustina the Younger and aunt of Marcus Aurelius.
+Atticus Bradua was born to a wealthy family of consular rank.
+He was the second son of the consul and sophist Herodes Atticus of Athens and the Roman Aspasia Annia Regilla.
+His paternal grandparents were the consular Tiberius Claudius Atticus Herodes and the wealthy heiress Vibullia Alcia Agrippina, while his maternal grandparents were the consul Appius Annius Trebonius Gallus and Atilia Caucidia Tertulla.
+Through his maternal grandfather, Atticus Bradua was a relative of the empresses Faustina the Elder and Faustina the Younger, the wives of Antoninus Pius and Marcus Aurelius respectively.

 Life

 While the place of birth of Atticus Bradua is not known, he was raised in Greece.
-As a child, he couldn't learn how to read.
-His father purchased twenty-four slave boys to whom he gave names beginning with the letters of the alphabet to help Atticus Bradua learn his letters.
-According to an inscription, there is a possibility that Atticus Bradua was sent to Sparta by his father to become an ephebe (citizen-cadet) and if so, it left no long-lasting influence on him.
+As a child, he could not learn how to read.
+His father purchased twenty-four slave boys to whom he gave names beginning with the letters of the alphabet to help Bradua learn his letters.
+According to an inscription, there is a possibility that Bradua was sent to Sparta by his father to become an ephebe (citizen-cadet).

-The students and freedmen of Herodes Atticus were clamoring for his attention and benefactions.
-The students and freedmen of his father were jealous of the family of Herodes Atticus, and because of his learning disability they may have slandered him.

-The parents of Atticus Bradua erected a great outdoor nymphaeum (a monumental fountain) at Olympia, Greece.
-The monumental fountain features statues and honors members of the ruling imperial family, including members of his family and relatives of his parents.
-Among the statues is a bust of Atticus Bradua which is on display at the Archaeological Museum of Olympia.
+The parents of Bradua erected a great outdoor nymphaeum (a monumental fountain) at Olympia.
+The monumental fountain features statues of the ruling imperial family, alongside the family of Herodes and Regilla.
+Among the statues was one of Bradua which is on display at the Archaeological Museum of Olympia.

-Atticus Bradua was about 15 years old when his mother died.
-His maternal uncle claimed that his father murdered her, which may have caused an irreparable rift between father and son.
-Herodes Atticus saw Atticus Bradua as a disappointment.
-Herodes Atticus outlived his family and Atticus Bradua became his only surviving child, but relations between the two continued to deteriorate.
+Bradua was about 15 years old when his mother died.
+His maternal uncle claimed that his father murdered her.
+Herodes Atticus saw Bradua as a disappointment.
+Herodes Atticus outlived most of his family and Bradua became his only surviving child, but relations between the two remained poor.
 When Herodes Atticus died in 177, he left nothing to Atticus Bradua.
-The Athenians considered Herodes Atticus's treatment towards Atticus Bradua inhumane.
+The Athenians considered Herodes Atticus's treatment towards Bradua inhumane.